 Leading our exclusive tours are master birders, educators, and extraordinary guides from the National Museum of Natural History of Cuba.
 Their curriculum vitae includes numerous scientific papers and authored books on the bird ecology of Cuba.
 Our guides are the most sought after guides in the country.
 Our programs maintain the best birding itinerary and birding strategies in Cuba.

-EAC Tours is licensed by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) to organize and conduct legal people-to-people travel to Cuba.
+EAC Tours is licensed by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) to organize and conduct legal Support for the Cuban People travel to Cuba.
 These exclusive tours engage participants with the warm beautiful people of Cuba along with a strong emphasis on birds and nature.
 You will experience Cuba in a most personal way, through the eyes of the Cubans.
 We meet with local biologists and naturalists as we visit reserves and other nature areas where Cuban endemic species as well as specialty bird species are located.

 Program inspiration, concept and design is modeled on similar international natural history trips organized by EAC Tours – voted “One of North America’s Best Wildlife Tour Companies” by the National Wildlife Federation.